qloudable/qloudable-help/create-demo-lab-help.md

 This is the length of time it will take for the demo lab to deploy, in minutes, independent of when your template finishes deploying in the cloud.

 **Hard deployment** is when the lab begins once a specified period of time has passed, regardless of when the template completes its deployment process.
-We recommend using this option for your demo lab if it relies on additional scripts and/or processes to run after the main templates completes in order to properly deploy all necessary components, as sometimes the main template is ready before all of the other scripts have finished their tasks.
+We recommend using this option for your demo lab if it relies on additional scripts and/or processes to run after the main templates completes in order to properly deploy all necessary components.
+This is because sometimes the main template is ready before all of the other scripts have finished their tasks.

 Note the approximate length (in minutes) that it would take for the demo lab's template and additional scripts to deploy.
 This lets the customer know how much lead time will be needed before they can try the demo lab.